 And, post-HBP, we knew that all of them except possibly Wilkes, (and maybe Bellatrix) share family names with known contemporaries, or early associates of young Tom Riddle.

 Ergo: they were probably all 2nd-generation Death Eaters.
-And it is not much of a stretch to suppose that Wilkes probably was as well.
+And it is not much of a stretch to suppose that Wilkes might have been as well.
+Sirius forgot that he was speaking to a pair of Muggle-rasied kids and that Ron was completely apolitical.
+Sirius probably had expected those family names to mean something to his audience.
+To set off unpleasant associations.

 Admittedly, the ballots are not really in regarding Bellatrix.
 But her mother was a Rosier.
-So there is indeed a connection to have been invoked.
-With the recent adjustment to her father’s birth year on the Black family tapestry sketch, there is a strong possibility that Cygnus Black might have also been persuaded early to follow Tom Riddle, or have been enlisted by his in-laws, off the rest of the Back family’s radar.
+So there is indeed a connection to a younger Riddle to have been invoked.
+With the belated adjustment to her father’s birth year on the Black family tapestry sketch, there is a strong possibility that Cygnus Black might have also been persuaded early to follow Tom Riddle, or have been enlisted by his in-laws, off the rest of the Back family’s radar.

 And it also finally occurred to me that Sirius Black must have only learned about Malfoy getting off on that Imperius defense after he escaped from Azkaban.
-We have absolutely nothing to say whether his father, Abraxus Malfoy was “connected” — and there is nothing in canon to suggest that he was.
+We have absolutely nothing in canon to say whether his father, Abraxus Malfoy was “connected” or not.

 If Abe was out of Hogwarts before Riddle started gaining influence there — which would have only needed for him to be, say, 4–5 years older than Tom — he probably wouldn’t have been one of the ones that Riddle himself recruited.
 Riddle made few overtures toward anyone significantly older than himself.
 He’d use them happily enough, but he didn’t induct them into his circle.
 He targeted their kids instead.